Net labels identify and electrically connect different points in a schematic.

 If attempting to graphically modify an object that has its Locked property enabled, a dialog will appear asking for confirmation to proceed with the edit.
 If the Protect Locked Objects option is enabled on the Schematic – Graphical Editing page of the Preferences dialog, and the Locked option for that design object is enabled as well, then that object cannot be selected or graphically edited.
 Click the locked object to select it then disable the Locked property in the List panel or disable the Protect Locked Objects option to graphically edit the object.

-This method of editing uses the associated Net Label dialog and the Properties panel mode to modify the properties of a net label object.
+This method of editing uses the associated Properties panel mode to modify the properties of a net label object.

-The Net Label dialog, on the left, and the Net Label mode of the Properties panel on the right
+The Net Label mode of the Properties panel

 After placement, the Net Label mode of the Properties panel can be accessed in one of the following ways:

-If the Properties panel is already active, by selecting the net label object.
+If the Properties panel is already active, select the net label object.

 The Net Label properties can be accessed prior to entering placement mode from the Schematic – Defaults page of the Preferences dialog.
 This allows the default properties for the Net Label object to be changed, which will be applied when placing subsequent Net Labels.